isabellagupta/nris4india/README.md

 ## STEP 4 - ALL DONE

 Once you submit, you will be assigned an application number.
 Copy this and save it somewhere - you will need it to track your application status.
-It's also available in the pdf copy of the form but is impossible to copy from there.
-Download the PDF copy of comleted form.
-You can now track your application status at https://voters.eci.gov.in/home/track
+It's also available in the PDF of the form but is impossible to copy from there.
+Download the PDF copy of the completed form.
+You can now track your application status at [https://voters.eci.gov.in](https://voters.eci.gov.in/home/track)

 <br/>
 For questions/comments - Telegram @isabellagupta